SoulSA/PyDS/ReadMe.md

 It will install all libraries for both Python2 & Python3

 ## Tested?
-This script has only been tested on Ubuntu 18.04.2 LTS bionic It will do all the work in the background, and you will be able to see what is installing An "output.txt" file will be created on your desktop and you can check it to see if there was any errors in the process.
+This script has only been tested on Ubuntu 18.04.2 LTS bionic<br>
+It will do all the work in the background, and you will be able to see what is installing.<br>
+An "output.txt" file will be created on your desktop and you can check it to see if there was any errors in the process.<br>
-I am not a professional, but I wanted to do something, and I am looking forward for any feedback or<br>contribution to this script
+I am not a professional, but I wanted to do something, and I am looking forward for any feedback or contribution to this script.

 ## How does it work?
 * Download the "pyds.sh" file